NEW YORK - Capital One Financial Corp

 Capital One received $3.55 billion last year under the $700 billion taxpayer-funded Troubled Asset Relief Program.

-They are transforming to a more commercial-like business model, said David Long, analyst at investment bank William Blair.
+They are transforming to a more commercial-like business model, Long said.
 However, more than 50 percent of their business is the U.S. credit card business, so they are still a highly consumer-weighted company.

-(Reporting by Juan Lagorio, editing by John Wallace, Tim Dobbyn and Matthew Lewis)
+(Reporting by Juan Lagorio, editing by John Wallace and Tim Dobbyn)